Pang/ShieldMaidens_PatchNotes/README.md

 - Bugs:
   - Alchemist tank now can not be hit until scene starts
   - Knights disappearing behind cave entrances fixed
-  - NPC's cant hit hurt twice by same shield
+  - NPC's cant be hurt twice by same shield
-  - Boss list refresh if all cleared
+  - Boss list refreshes if all bosses cleared

 ---